-Presentation skills Project management skills Ethics & Sustainability Industrial visits Careers events Information skills & Reference Management Writing skills and IPR Foreign language option Technology transfer (tbc) Workshop skills MATLAB and LabVIEW
+- Presentation skills

+- Project management skills

+- Ethics & Sustainability

+- Industrial visits

+- Careers events

+- Information skills & Reference Management

+- Writing skills and IPR

+- Foreign language option

+- Workshop skills

+- MATLAB and LabVIEW

 Final University examination, Part II (equivalent to 4 papers): Part II dissertation submitted and assessed; Oral examination of project dissertation.
-No resit.
+No Resit.

-6.2 The First Year
+7.1 The First Year

 During the first year, you will study four different course units, called papers, and attend various general lectures/courses (see Table 3).
 The outline syllabuses for these units are given below and they are described in detail in the Prelims Lecture Course Synopses Booklet, which can be found on-line at www.materials.ox.ac.uk/teaching/ug/uglectures.html.
-In addition, you must carry out practical work in Materials, Crystallography and Computing for Materials Science to a satisfactory standard (see Section 12).
+In addition, you must carry out practical work in Materials, Crystallography and Computing for Materials Science to a satisfactory standard (see Section 13).